 After weeks of speculation, it’s official: Bachelor Nation stars Becca Kufrin and Garrett Yrigoyen are over.
-After the former Bachelorette stars dropped clues on social media, E!
-News reported on Thursday, August 6, they finally called it quits.
+After the former Bachelorette stars dropped clues on social media for months, Becca finally gave details behind their breakup.

 The reality couple celebrated the two-year anniversary of their engagement mere months before their romance became strained.
 The couple hit a rough patch after Garrett, 31, made a show of support for police officers amid the George Floyd protests against police brutality on June 4.
 Following his comments, Becca, 30, publicly said she “doesn’t know” where their relationship stands.
 It seemed their romance only got rockier from there until they reached their breaking point.